-If you just installed a One-Click Install (and your nameservers are pointed to DreamHost), you will need to wait a few hours for the new mysql subdomain to update.
+If you just installed WordPress using the DreamHost WordPress installer (and your nameservers are pointed to DreamHost), you will need to wait a few hours for the new mysql subdomain to update.
 Once the DNS has propagated online, your site will connect to your database.

 If your DNS is NOT hosted with DreamHost

 If your nameservers are NOT pointed to DreamHost, you must create an A record (at your current hosting company) for your mysql.example.com hostname.
 This must point to your DreamHost mysql A record.
 Only after this A record updates online would the link in your panel function.